Australia's CBA posts 4.3% drop in half-year cash earnings

-Feb 12 (Reuters) - Commonwealth Bank of Australia, the country’s biggest lender, posted a 4.3% fall in half-year cash earnings on Wednesday, as record low interest rates and rising costs pressured its margins.
+(Reuters) - Commonwealth Bank of Australia (CBA.AX), the country’s biggest lender, posted a 4.3% fall in half-year cash earnings on Wednesday, as record low interest rates and rising costs pressured its margins.

 Cash profit from continuing operations, a measure that excludes one-offs and non-cash accounting items, fell to A$4.48 billion for the six months ended Dec.
 31, compared with A$4.68 billion last year.